thanojmalisha/ThanojMalisha/README.md

 # 💫 About Me:
 Im a Computer Network Undergraduate With Strong Interest In Network Security 🔐 , cloud computing and Networking.
 I Enjoy Building Systems 💻 to Continuosly Improve My Technical Skills ⚙️.
-Im Currentl'y Working On My Basic Knowledge in Coding And Networking Concepts while exploring Cloud Computing and Network Security.
+Im Currently' Working On My Basic Knowledge in Coding And Networking Concepts while exploring Cloud Computing and Network Security.

 ## 🌐 Socials: